appacademy/jump-start/jumpstart-files/part2/strings_readings.md

 **Test this in pry!**

-This works well then the two strings are combined one after another.
+This works well when the two strings are combined one after another.
 But what if I want to insert one string somewhere in the middle of another?
 This is where we'll want to use `interpolation`.
 An important note:

 **interpolation only works with double quoted strings!**